 - a.
 Support changes to the local and state permitting process to make the two more coordinated and effective.
-Participate in the Commission on Act 250 to improve the State's development review process, particularly to encourage development in appropriately planned places and discourage development outside of those areas.
+Collaborate with legislators, state agencies, municipalities, and partner organizations to improve Act 250 and the State's development review process generally, particularly to encourage development in appropriately planned places and discourage development outside of those areas.
 This could include expedited permitting processes for projects in areas that are: a) designated for growth; and b) where a community has a robust plan, regulations and staff capacity.
 In conjunction with a reduction of permit review redundancies in areas planned for growth it may be appropriate to develop more stringent standards and thresholds for development review in rural areas. - b.
 Collaborate with stakeholders to ensure local and state regulations, bylaws and plans encourage transparency, predictability and timely review of sustainable and environmentally sound development applications.
 Support the establishment of an ambassador position to help those wishing to start businesses in Vermont understand and navigate the state permitting process. - c.
 Develop a transportation assessment process that supports existing and planned land use densities and patterns in Center, Metro, Suburban, Village, and Enterprise Planning Areas to allow for more congestion and greater mode choice than allowed by current standards.
 The CCRPC will collaborate with the Vermont Agency of Transportation (VTrans), the Natural Resources Board, and other state and local stakeholders to develop a process that evaluates the transportation impact from a multi-modal perspective rather than just a traffic flow standpoint. - d.
 Policies and planning studies that are adopted as part of this ECOS Plan and subsequent amendments will guide CCRPC's position in permit proceedings.